Skip to main content

 • What makes a side project valuable

-• Which mistakes lead to bad ideas
+• Common mistakes that lead to bad ideas

-Watch Online
+Watch Online 18 lessons

 This is a demo lesson (10:00 remaining)